mnberthe/aws-solutions-architect-associate-notes/README.md

  - __Predictive Scaling__
     - Historical data is used to predict the load pattern using ML and scale automatically

+### Launch Configuration & Launch Template
+-  Defines the following info for ASG
+    -   AMI (Instance Type)
+    -   EC2 User Data
+    -   EBS Volumes
+    -   Security Groups
+    -   SSH Key Pair
+    -   Min / Max / Desired Capacity
+    -   Subnets (where the instances will be created)
+    -   Load Balancer (specify which ELB to attach instances)
+    -   Scaling Policy
+-   **Launch Configuration**  (legacy)
+    -   Cannot be updated (must be re-created)
+    -   **Does not support Spot Instances**
+-   **Launch Template**  (newer)
+    -   Versioned
+    -   Can be updated
+    -   **Supports both On-Demand and Spot Instances**
+    -   Recommended by AWS

 __Cooldown__
  - After a scaling activity happens, the ASG goes into cooldown period (default 300 seconds) during which it does not launch or terminate additional instances (ignores scaling requests) to allow the metrics to stabilize.
  - Use a ready-to-use AMI to launch instances faster to be able to reduce the cooldown period